 - Properties: An integer value that can be used with bitmasks to retrieve several Boolean properties of the item.
-Currently, this is only used to indicate whether the items participating in the relationship are visible in ArcGIS Desktop.
+Currently, this is only used to indicate whether the items participating in the relationship are visible in an ArcGIS client.

 You would likely only access the first five attributes using SQL.